joanms/unicorn-attractor/README.md

 10. Set an environment variable for the SECRET_KEY.
 11. Run the following command in the CLI: python manage.py runserver.

 ## Credits

+### Code

+Much of the code for the accounts, cart and checkout apps was copied from course material and adapted for this project.
+The main change to the accounts app was to add a custom user model that included fields for tickets submitted by the user.
+The main changes to the cart and checkout apps were to enable users to select a price instead of a quantity, and to link the users to their orders with a foreign key in the Order model.
+Please refer to the comments in the files for details.

 ### Media

 The images were downloaded from [PixaBay](https://pixabay.com/).
 The logo is by [Clker-Free-Vector-Images](https://pixabay.com/users/Clker-Free-Vector-Images-3736/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=310175).
 The background image is by [Anna Soppe](https://pixabay.com/users/beautifulugly-3087213/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=2262633).

 ### Acknowledgements

 Michael Park, Haley Schafer and Chris Zielinski provided valuable help and advice on the project.

 [Marcin Mrugacz's project](https://github.com/Migacz85/django_app) gave me ideas about how to approach my own.